Apl0x/VALORANT_scoreboard_reader/README.md

 # VALORANT_scoreboard_reader
-Python toll using tesseract to OCR a screenshot of a valorant end game scoreboard and turn it into a csv file.
+Python tool using tesseract to OCR a screenshot of a valorant end game scoreboard and turn it into a csv file.